SDG12: RESPONSIBLE CONSUMPTION AND PRODUCTION

 4. Sustainable Agriculture: Kuwait explores sustainable agriculture methods to reduce the environmental impact of food production.

-GUST Gulf University actively promotes responsible consumption and production through various initiatives:
+GUST actively promotes responsible consumption and production through various initiatives:

 1. Campus Sustainability: GUST has adopted sustainable practices on its campus, including waste reduction, energy conservation, and water efficiency measures.
 The university's buildings are designed with sustainability in mind, reducing their ecological footprint.